Legal or illegal? Bill Harriman sets things straight.

-Q: Is it legal to carry a shotgun on a motorcycle from home to my shoot?
-My firearms enquiry officer says that if I had an accident the gun would be dropped on the road and could be taken by a member of the public.
-I would be prosecuted if that happened.
+If you’re a motorcyclist rather than a motorist, is it legal to carry a shotgun on a motorcycle when you’re going to and from a shoot?
+What if you had an accident, the gun got dropped on the road and was picked up by a member of the public?
+Would you be prosecuted if that happened and be liable?

-A: Section 19 of the Firearms Act 1968 requires that anyone who takes a firearm into a public place must have a reasonable excuse for doing so.
+The fact is that it is quite within the law to carry a gun in a gunslip on your back when you’re on a motorcycle.
+Section 19 of the Firearms Act 1968 requires that anyone who takes a firearm into a public place must have a reasonable excuse for doing so.
 Taking your gun to and from somewhere that you have permission to shoot on is reasonable.
-How you transport the gun is a matter for you.
-It is quite lawful to carry a gun in a slip on your back while riding your motorbike.
+It’s up to you how you transport the gun.

 That said, I always urge discretion in case someone panics and calls the police.
 Camouflage is always a good idea; a leg-of-mutton gunslip is a decent choice as it is not gun shaped.
 It is also probably safer because you do not have a long barrel hanging down behind you while you ride.

 As for the gun being pitched into the road after an accident, this is not confined to motorbikes in accidents.
 The same could happen in a car crash, particularly from an open-top car.
-The notion that you might be prosecuted thereafter is risible and the firearms enquiry officer should know better than to peddle such nonsense.
+The notion that you might be prosecuted thereafter is risible.
+So carrying a shotgun on a motorcycle is quite legal.
+You can find more information on travelling with guns here.

 Where should I store my shotgun during shoot lunches?